collectiveidea/bender/README.md

 3. `bin/setup`
 6. `foreman start -f Procfile.dev`

+### Production

+See `doc/pi_setup.md` for current instructions.

 ## Basic concepts

 The Rails app is pretty typical.
 There's a Faye process (running via Rack) to facilitate some realtime data updates.

+Many settings are controlled by environment variables.
+See the `.env.example` and copy to `.env` as needed.

 Pours and taps are controlled via the Pi's GPIO.
 Two rake tasks manage them.
+The pour monitoring runs a separate `mruby` process.